cs50nestm/web/skittles/README.md

 5. Make sure to add a unique `id` to the input tag, the button and the results div.
 6. Create a random number in JavaScript
 7. Add an event handler to your button tag.
 Once clicked you should get the value from the input text box, compare it to the random number you generated, and add HTML to your results div that tells the user if they are too low, too high or just right!
+8. Use images and colors to complete your web page!

 ## Specification